Irrevocable Living Trust Lawyer

 Another benefit of an irrevocable living trust is that it protects your assets from creditors and liability.
 Because the trust’s assets belong to the trust, creditors cannot take them through liens or judgments until they are distributed.

 While any asset can be placed into an irrevocable living trust, some make more sense than others.
 An irrevocable living trust is the right estate planning tool for you if you have a lot of highly-appreciating assets.
 The future growth in income and appreciation from those assets maximizes the amount that will pass tax-free to beneficiaries.
-A Palmdale CA irrevocable living trust lawyer can help you determine what type of trust is best suited to your needs.
+A Lancaster CA irrevocable living trust lawyer can help you determine what type of trust is best suited to your needs.

 What Types of Irrevocable Living Trusts Are Available to Me?

 The following seven types of irrevocable living trusts are created to reduce taxes:

 - Bypass Trusts are commonly established by spouses to minimize estate taxes after both have passed.
 After one spouse dies, the other can use the trust property but does not own any of it.
 This way, the assets avoid estate taxes when they are distributed to beneficiaries.

 - QTIP Trusts are created by couples to avoid paying estate taxes until the surviving spouse passes.

 - QDOT Trusts are used the same way as QTIP trusts, but when one of the spouses is not a citizen.

 - Charitable Trustsprovide assets to a charitable organization to lower income and estate taxes.
 They can be set up so that a charity receives income from the trust for some time.
 Or, they can name the charity as the final beneficiary of the trust.